Arithmetic positivity on toric varieties: Toric metrized -divisors

 \begin{prop} The correspondence $D\mapsto \Delta_{D}$ gives an isomorphism between the convex cone of nef toric $\R$-divisors on $X$ and the convex cone of quasi-rational polytopes compatible with $\Sigma$. \end{prop}

-\begin{proof} Let $\lambda\in \R_{\ge 0}$ and $\Psi, \Phi$ two conic concave functions on $N_{\R}$ (Appendix \ref{sec:conv-analys-asympt}).
+\begin{proof} Let $\alpha \in \R_{\ge 0}$ and $\Psi, \Phi$ two conic concave functions on $N_{\R}$ (Appendix \ref{sec:conv-analys-asympt}).
 Then

-Hence, the map $\Psi\to \stab(\Psi)$ is an isomorphism between the convex cone of conic concave functions on $N_{\R}$ and that of convex bodies.
+Since $\Psi$ is recovered from $\stab(\Psi)$ as the Legendre-Fenchel dual of the indicator function of this convex set (see \cite[Example 2.2.1]{BurgosPhilipponSombra:agtvmmh}), the map $\Psi\to \stab(\Psi)$ is an isomorphism between the convex cone of conic concave functions on $N_{\R}$ and that of convex bodies.
 This isomorphism sends $\SF(\Sigma)_\R$ onto the convex cone of quasi-rational polytopes compatible with $\Sigma$.
 The statement follows easily from this since, by propositions \ref{prop:15} and \ref{prop:26}\eqref{item:83}, the convex cone of nef toric $\R$-divisors is in one-to-one correspondence with $\SF(\Sigma)_\R$. \end{proof}

 \begin{prop} Let $D$ be a toric $\R$-divisor on $X$. \begin{enumerate} \item The following conditions are equivalent: \begin{enumerate} \item $D$ is big; \item there exists $m\in M_{\R}$ such that $\Psi_{D}(u) < \langle m,u\rangle $ for all $u\in N_{\R}\setminus \{0\}$; \item $\dim(\Delta_{D})=n$. \end{enumerate} \item The following conditions are equivalent: \begin{enumerate} \item $D$ is pseudo-effective; \item there exists $m\in M_{\R}$ such that $\Psi_{D}(u) \le \langle m,u\rangle $ for all $u\in N_{\R}$; \item $\Delta_{D}\ne \emptyset$. \end{enumerate} \item $D$ is effective if and only if $\Psi_{D}\le 0$ or, equivalently, if and only if $0\in \Delta_{D}$. \item Let $P$ be a nef toric $\R$-divisor on $X$.
 Then $D\ge P$ if and only if $\Delta_{D}\supset \Delta_{P}$. \end{enumerate} \end{prop}